Captain Carrot and the Zoo Crew: The Dark Side of the Crew, Chapter 9: See Your Other Self

 “Where’s your costume?”

 “Ditched it.
-Katastrophe said she could scan for Little Cheese, but I figure she might not know to scan for… Chess Cheese.
+Katastrophe said she could scan for Little Cheese, but I figure she might not know to scan for… Chester Cheese.
 Listen, I don’t have much time here, but I wanted to, I don’t know, support your morals or something like that.
 Were you scared?”

 “What, of them guys?
 Buncha pansies.”